tsegall/fta/README.md

  - FULL_ADDRESS - A full address, typically this includes a Postal Code (Zip Code) and/or a State/Province as well as a Street number and Street name.
  - STREET_ADDRESS - First line of an address
  - STREET_ADDRESS2 - Second line of an address
+ - STREET_ADDRESS3 - Third line of an address
+ - STREET_ADDRESS4 - Fourth line of an address
  - STREET_MARKER - The Street qualifier, e.g. Road, Street, Avenue, Boulevard, etc.
  - STREET_NAME - Street name with no number, e.g. Penaton Avenue
  - STREET_NAME_BARE - Street name with no number and no Marker, e.g. Main, Lakeside
+ - STREET_NUMBER - House number within street

 ## Faker ##